 An agreement to dispose of a dormant business cannot be zero-rated as it does constitute an income earning activity.
-The sale of shares is not the sale of a going concern and can't be zero-rated.
-The supply of a share is exempt from VAT.
+The sale of shares is not the sale of a going concern, but is exempt from VAT instead.

 Export of goods: goods consigned or delivered by the vendor to an address in the export country.
 The following documentary proof is required before the export can be a zero-rated supply: